 Clinical Advisory Board

-Improve the lives of people affected by premenstrual mood disorders (PMDs) by 1. educating and empowering health professionals to provide high quality, evidenced-based, and patient-centered services in the diagnosis and treatment of PMDs, and 2. supporting patients affected by PMDs with the tools and resources for education, self-assessment, symptom management, and accessing quality care.
+The mission of the IAPMD Clinical Advisory Board (CAB) is to improve the lives of people affected by premenstrual mood disorders (PMDs) by 1. educating and empowering health professionals to provide high quality, evidenced-based, and patient-centered services in the diagnosis and treatment of PMDs, and 2. supporting patients affected by PMDs with the tools and resources for education, self-assessment, symptom management, and accessing quality care.

-Tory Eisenlhor-Moul Ph.D.
+Tory Eisenlohr-Moul Ph.D.

 Jenni Kay Long RYT, LCSW, ADS

-Howard Li, MD Candidate
+Howard Li, MD